• Recipes

 Instructions

-• Dissolve the baking soda in the boiling water,
+• Dissolve baking soda: In a small cup, stir the baking soda into the boiling water until fully dissolved.

-• Cool cookies on the baking sheets for 5 minutes then transfer to a cooling rack.
+• Finish: Cool on the pan for 5 minutes before transferring to a wire rack.

 Notes

-• It is important not to overbake the cookies otherwise they will be hard and dry.
+• It's important not to overbake the cookies otherwise they will be hard and dry.
 The cookies should be just set and only a little golden on the edges.
 As ovens vary, judge the doneness of the cookies by how they look.
-Mine took about 6-7 minutes, yours may take less or more.

 Nutrition